-Scan measurements are taken such that the dates of the pregnancy can be confirmed or determined.
+Measurements are taken such that the dates of the pregnancy can be confirmed or determined.
 Other information obtained includes whether the pregnancy is in the uterus or outside the uterus (an ectopic pregnancy), how many embryos there are, and whether there are any complications surrounding the pregnancy at this early stage.
-The ovaries are also examined.
+The ovaries and kidneys are also examined.

 What to expect on the day?

 When you arrive for your scan you will be asked to fill out a form about when your last menstrual cycle took place (if known) and some other details relevant to the scan.

 You will be called by the sonographer who will take you to the scanning room.